SolaceLabs/solace-integration-guides/docs/_guides/websphere-app-server.md

 ### Building the samples

-Instructions here are provided for "Eclipse IDE for Java EE Developers" with "WebSphere Application Server Developer Tools for Eclipse" installed from Eclipse Marketplace.
+Instructions are provided for "Eclipse IDE for Java EE Developers" with "WebSphere Application Server Developer Tools for Eclipse" installed from Eclipse Marketplace.
 Adjust the steps accordingly if your environment differs.

-Here are the steps to create and build your project:
+Follow these steps to create and build your project:

 1. Clone this project from GitHub
 ```